Luigian/Get_Next_Line/README.md

 # Get Next Line

-`get_next_line` is a function that returns a line read from a file descriptor.
+In this project i created a function called `get_next_line` wich allow you to read content line by line from a file descriptor (whether a file, standard input, or even later a network connection).
 Calling it in a loop will read one line at a time until the end of the text.

 ### Key points:

-* Function read and buf size adaptation.
+* Functions `open`, `read`, `close` and buff size adaptation.

 * Utilization of temporal variables.

 * Static variables.

-* Proper allocation and memory free.
+* Proper allocation and destruction of heap memory.

 * Managing multiple file descriptors.